dffischer/mozilla-extensions/makepkg-templates/README.md

   - The version is extracted from the file `install.rdf` which contains meta data included in the add-on.

-- [git-install-rdf](git-install-rdf.template) is an extension of the [git template](https://github.com/dffischer/git-makepkg-template/blob/master/git.template) that generates a `$pkgver` from an `install.rdf` file found in the repository root.
+- [git-install-rdf](git-install-rdf.template) is an extension of the [git template](https://github.com/dffischer/git-makepkg-template/blob/master/git.template).

+  - It generates a `$pkgver` from an `install.rdf` file found in the repository root.
 The `install.rdf` or the version string therein are also sometimes generated from a `.json` file.
 If such is present, it is used instead.

+  - Contrary to normal behavoiur, a `prepare` function will place the contents of the repository directly into `$srcdir`, omitting the `.git` directory, so that `package` functions can just install everything from there to the extension root directory.

 - [install-rdf-version](install-rdf-version.template) contains just the single line to extract the version from an `install.rdf` file.
 It is used in the former two templates.